aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/_index.md

 ### **How to Use the style Methods**

-If developers need to apply different formatting styles to different cells then it's better to get the [**Style**](https://reference.aspose.com/cells/javascript-cpp/style) of the cell using [**Cell.style**](https://reference.aspose.com/cells/javascript-cpp/cell/#style--) method, specify the style attributes and then apply the formatting using [**Cell.style**](https://reference.aspose.com/cells/javascript-cpp/cell/#style-style-) method.
+If developers need to apply different formatting styles to different cells, then it's better to get the **Style** of the cell using **Cell.style** method, specify the style attributes, and then apply the formatting using the **Cell.style** method.
 An example is given below to demonstrate this approach to apply various formatting on a cell.

 ```html
 <!DOCTYPE html>